lunar-moon/Graph2Topic/README.md

     6. CPM
     7. COPRA
     8. SLPA
-4. pretrained_model: PLMs for encoding texts, princeton-nlp/unsup-simcse-bert-base-uncased is recommended
+2. pretrained_model: PLMs for encoding texts, default is *bert-base-uncased*.
+We *sentence-transformers* library to get docmemnts representation, most PLMs in [huggingface](https://huggingface.co/models) could be used in g2t.
-5. seed: random seed
-6. dataset: A list of documents, some datasets(20ng, m10, bbc, crr, beer, asap, nlpcc & nlpcc_c) are provided
+    +*princeton-nlp/unsup-simcse-bert-base-uncased* is recommended for **English** data;
+    +*cyclone/simcse-chinese-roberta-wwm-ext* is recommened for **Chinese** data;
-7. num_topics: number of topic would be showed
+3. num_topics: number of topic would be showed, default is 10;
-8. dim_size: dimensions would be reduced
+4. dim_size: dimensions would be reduced, default is 5;
+## Acknowledgement
+The code is implemented using [CETopic](https://github.com/hyintell/topicx)